 At 1st level, the soulreaper gains an additional hit point at each cleric level.
 When his hit point total drops below 0, he automatically stabilizes.
 The soulreaper doesn’t die from hit point loss until he reaches a number of negative hit points equal to or greater than his Constitution score + half his cleric level.

-At 3rd level, as a swift action, a soulreaper can empower a melee attack with the certainty of the grave.
-The attack gains a circumstance bonus equal to his Charisma modifier, and a +1d6 points of damage (+2d6 if the target is an undead).
+At 3rd level, as a standard action, a soulreaper can empower a melee attack with the certainty of the grave.
+The attack gains a circumstance bonus equal to his Charisma modifier, and an additional 1d6 points of damage per two cleric levels (1d6 per cleric level if the target is an undead).
 The soulreaper must declare if an attack is to be empowered prior to making his attack roll.
-Empowered attacks count as magic for purposes of bypassing DR. The soulreaper may use this power a number of times per day equal to 3 + his Charisma modifier.
+Empowered attacks count as magic for purposes of bypassing DR. The soulreaper may use this ability a number of times per day equal to 3 + his Charisma modifier.

-At 9th level, the extra damage from his empowered attack increases to +2d6 (+4d6 if the target is an undead), and it bypasses any DR of an undead target.
-At 15th level, it increases to +3d6 (+6d6 if the target is an undead), and strikes even ethereal and incorporeal undead for full damage.
+At 9th level, the extra damage from his empowered attack bypasses any DR of an undead target.
+At 15th level, it strikes even ethereal and incorporeal undead for full damage.

 Soul Siphon (Su)

 At 6th level, as a ranged touch attack, the soulreaper can unleash a ray that causes a target to gain one negative level.
 This ray has a range of 30 feet.
 This negative level lasts for a number of minutes equal to his Charisma modifier.
 Whenever this ability gives a target a negative level, the soulreaper heals a number of hit points equal to his cleric level.
-The soulreaper can use this ability once per day, plus one additional time at 9th level and every three levels thereafter.
+The soulreaper can use this ability a number of times per day equal to his Charisma modifier.